 Skip to content

-Convert HEIC to JPG on Mac with Photos or Preview.
-Batch HEIC to JPEG for MLS, email, and uploads.
+Convert HEIC to JPG on Mac with GetCompress, Photos, or sips in Terminal.
+Batch HEIC to JPEG for MLS, email, and uploads without uploading iPhone photos.

 By Petr Samokhin

 iPhone photos arrive as HEIC.
 Windows colleagues, MLS portals, Shopify uploads, and many email clients still expect JPEG.
-You notice when attachments show as generic icons, when a listing upload rejects the batch, or when a client asks “why won’t these open?”
-Real estate, events, and product shoots often mix HEIC from phones with JPEG from cameras in one deliverables folder.
-Converting locally keeps property and portrait shoots private and avoids uploading full camera rolls to random websites.
+You notice when attachments show as generic icons, when a listing upload rejects the batch, or when a client asks why the files will not open.
+Converting locally keeps property and portrait shoots private.

 HEIC vs JPEG

-HEIC (often HEIF with HEVC or H.264 stills) saves space on the phone.
-JPEG remains the lingua franca for cross-platform handoff.
+HEIC saves space on the phone.
+JPEG remains the common format for sharing across different computers.

 HEICJPEG